RTBHOUSE/google_groups_auth/README.md

 3)  RewriteRule ^ - [F,L]                                                                # forbidden
 ```

+# Functions

+  * Authorization
+  Main function checking group membership

+  * Fetch group list
+  Fetching all group attached to user.
+It can be saved in header and forwarded to your app.
+In some needs it want be very usefull.
+For example if your application has internal authorizaton then you can simply parse header for checking all user group membership.

 # Manual verification

-You can check if Google service account is properly configured by manual runing Golang binary.
-The program acceprs data on stdin in specific format depending on the function selected.
-(See Addicional funcions)
+You can check if Google service account is properly configured by manual running Golang binary.
+The program accepts data on stdin in a specific format depending on the function selected.
+(See functions)

-  * 1. Authorization
+  * Authorization

-  When you want to check group membership you shou sent to stdin:
+When you want to check group membership you should sent to stdin:

 ```
 auth#<user>#<google_group>